-I'm an enthusiastic educator and lifelong learner, inspired by a wide range of educational experiences from group classes to one-on-one skill-sharing, from academic conferences to DIY community workshops.
+I'm an enthusiastic educator and lifelong learner, inspired by a wide range of experiences from group classes to one-on-one skill-sharing, from academic conferences to DIY community workshops.

-My facilitation experiences include teaching acting, playwriting, and other aspects of theatre, LGBTQIA+ studies, social partner dancing, representation in arts and media, and feminist health.
+My facilitation experiences include teaching acting, playwriting, and other aspects of theatre, LGBTQIA2S+ studies, social partner dancing, representation in arts and media, and feminist health.
 I've taught adults, teens, and children in classrooms, community rooms, and camps, and I've also taught remotely.
 I value accessibility in educational environments and use a holistic approach to continually improve my practices.

 I specialize in acting while also engaging in various "behind the scenes" aspects of theatre, including producing, directing, writing, facilitation, and practice-based transdisciplinary research.